A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: Introduction

 \section{Introduction}

 Many economic and financial datasets often exhibit characteristics such as skewness, heavy tails, temporal dependence and persistent volatility.
-A notable model addressing these features is the AR model with GARCH noise, defined as
+Many models have been proposed to address these features in the field of time series, of which the most popular model often used as a benchmark is the AR model with GARCH noise, defined as